Members Election Statements

-Proposed By: Trevor Parsons.
-Seconded By: Mark Woolley
+Proposed By: Mark Woolley.
+Seconded By: Elizabeth Sellen

-I have been a volunteer signalman for about 16 years, a Trustee for 8 years and Chairman of the Trust since October 2013.
-I now have a good understanding of the breadth of issues facing the railway.
+I have been a volunteer signalman for about 17 years, a Trustee for 9 years and Chairman of the Trust since October 2013.

 I hope I can count on your support.

 Andrew Moore (Treasurer)

 Proposed by Trevor Parsons.
 Seconded by Peter J Milford

 It has been a privilege to have continued to serve as a Trustee and as Treasurer for many years and I trust that, with your support, I can continue my service.

 The Swanage Railway is not alone in facing enormous challenges as we strive for sustainability and many factors seem to be working against us with rising inflation and increasing coal and other fuel costs being examples.
 We must all work together and bring together our experiences in operating our railway to fight our way through this.
 We have a brilliant railway full of potential and the railway family we have grown is second to none.
 I look forward to continuing to use my more than 20 years’ experience as both Trust Treasurer and Company Finance Director to take our railway forward in these challenging times.

 We are a volunteer led railway and must, as far as is practical, maintain this ethos.
 The questions of the Governance Review and the changes this will bring about are on members minds and I can understand that some might be hesitant.
 I believe that the proposals remain in the Railways best interests, and we should embrace this initiative to create a first-rate management structure for the benefit of us all.